Ryze Build Guide by Polarshift

 Pre-6 he isn't that much of a threat since you can dodge his second W but after level 6 he will oneshot you (if you haven't itemized against him yet) even if he misses his second W because his R also applies a stack.
 Unfortunately, he can apply way more pressure than you and thrives in messy environments which is huge in SOLOQ.
 Kills > CS meta is just too broken.

 Don't get hit by his projectiles when he shoots them out of vision.
 Getting tabi's/seekers armguard will make him less of a threat to you.
-Definitely Jayce favoured, but given you don't die you will outscale him.
+Definitely Jayce favoured, but given you don't die you will outscale him, since he falls of really hard if he can't get ahead.

 Move away from her daggers and try to burst her in teamfights.
 Keeping the wave at your side of the lane or shoving her in is the best way to play out this lane.
 Just use your superior waveclearing ability to prevent fighting her.
 Don't underestimate her early damage, but she shouldn't be able to stick on you.
 If she dashes on you, use your EWQ combo to proc Phase Rush or Overload and kite her out.